 If the minority class is rare, the model may get decent aggregate metrics by mostly predicting the majority class.
 That can be useless if the minority class is the thing I actually care about.

+In the worst case where we need to resample, we should never evaluate on resampled data.
 The test set should represent the real distribution I expect in production, not the artificial distribution I created for training.

 My takeaway